dreeks/WeirdAdditions/README.md

     - Cookable rotten flesh

 ## How to use it ?
-Just check out the Github's wiki on the top bar.
-We'll soon be releasing it on our website
+Currently you can not download it yet.
+If you compiled it by yourself you can find everything you need on the [mod wiki](https://github.com/dreeks/WeirdAdditions/wiki).

+There will soon be a website with everything related to the mod

 ## Why ?
 We were playing on our own modpack when we got this stupid idea, planting fish & cows.
 So we decided to make it.